aliyyil/dumper-ci/README.md

 # dumper-ci
-Function todebug value of variable / array / Object with clean view
+Codeigniter 4 Helper to debug value of variable / array / Object with clean view